MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-concepts.md

 The items in your backlog may be called *User Stories* (Agile) *Issues* (Basic), *Product backlog items* (Scrum), or *Requirements* (CMMI).
 All four are similar: they describe the customer value to be delivered and the work to be performed.

-You can use Features and User Stories to track Capabilities and Enablers.
+You can track Enablers using User Stories or Features, and Capabilities using Features or Epics.
 Or, you if you have specific tracking and reporting needs, you can add custom work item types to track these types of deliverables.
 For more information, see [Customize Azure Boards, Add custom work item types](safe-customize.md#customize-wits).

 Work items provide support for the following tasks:
+- Add description and acceptance criteria
+- Assign to a team or area path and to a project member
-- Add information, update status, and assign to a project member or sprint
+- Update status and assign to an iteration or sprint
-- Link work items, attach files
+- Link work items, attach files, add tags
 - Add comments and view a discussion thread

-Product and portfolio backlogs enable teams to quickly add and prioritize their Epics, Features, and User Stories.
+Product and portfolio backlogs enable teams to quickly add and prioritize their User Stories, Features, and Epics.
+For more information about work items and work item types, see [Track work with user stories, issues, bugs, features, and epics](work-items/about-work-items).

 <a id="backlogs-boards" />

 ## Team backlogs and boards

 SAFe® backlogs map to team, program, and portfolio backlogs.

-Out of the box, the Agile process supports user story, feature, and epic backlog levels.
-The hierarchical backlog structure shows work done to support features and user stories in the progress of an epic.
+Out of the box, the Agile process supports User Story, Feature, and Epic backlog levels.
+The hierarchical backlog structure shows work done to support Features and User Stories in the progress of an Epic.

 ![Hierarchical backlog: epics, features, and stories](media/safe/epic-feature-story-mapping.png)